MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-customer-support-swarming.md

 When an agent creates a swarm, the system includes fields from the related case and account to provide more context for the swarm participants who join.

-As an administrator, you can configure which case fields to include as part of the swarm form.
+You can configure which case fields to include as part of the swarm form.

    - Out-of-box account fields include customer name, email, and phone number.